1Which of the following is the correct syntax to declare an integer array of size 10 in C?

 50What is the result of *&var?

-A.The address of var.
+A.The value of var.

-D.The address of the pointer.
+C.The address of the pointer.

 Correct Answer: The value of var.

-Explanation:& gets the address, and * dereferences that address immediately.
+& gets the address, and * dereferences that address immediately.
 They cancel each other out, returning the original value of var.